 What is felt and expressed is let go of so you can be free to live fully in the moment...this fosters mental health and wellbeing.

 SUPPORT PACKAGE ONE

 Support to process the impact of Lockdown and being back in school.

-A 1.5 hour training via zoom for school staff.
-All costs are generously covered by the LWF.
+A 1 hour training via zoom for school staff.
+All costs are generously covered by The Lars Windhorst Foundation.

-Teachers will be offered training to help them navigate the emotional aspects of returning to school, and to support the students with this transition.
+Teachers will be offered training to help them navigate the emotional aspects of being in the pandemic, and to support the students with this experience.
 Topics covered will include fear, control, perspective, acceptance, being with the unknown.

 On-going support can be provided to teachers and staff to address any issues that may arise amongst staff or students.